 Sponsorships can benefit your startup in terms of brand awareness and recognition.
 If you are getting sponsored by a reputable brand within your industry, your company’s name will be directly associated with the organization that you’re collaborating with.
 Perceive it as a relevant union that benefits both you and the sponsor.Exclusivity

-Obviously, every business decision might bring disadvantages that need to be acknowledged.Development of controversies
+Every business decision might bring disadvantages that need to be acknowledged.Development of controversies

-The presence of competitors might represent a serious problem for sponsors.
-If your company is being targeted by more sponsors, the decision that you’ll make might create discrepancies between you and your current sponsors.
-Unfortunately, any discrepancy will negatively influence both the company’s reputation and the sponsee-sponsor collaboration.The lack of standardization
+The presence of competitors might represent a severe problem for sponsors.
+If your company is being targeted by more sponsors, the decision that you'll make might create discrepancies between you and your current sponsors.
+Unfortunately, any discrepancy will negatively influence the company's reputation and the sponsee-sponsor collaboration.The lack of standardization

 - Local corporations